airbrite/ui-components/README.md

 ```
 npm install
 npm run build-watch
-// In another process
-npm run styleguide-watch
 ```

 This will watch the `components`, `mixins`, and `styleguide` directories.
 If any of them fail to compile, you have an error.

-Open the styleguide by opening `styleguide/index.html` in your browser.
+Open the styleguide by opening `build/index.html` in your browser.

 Don't forget to document things in the comments of the index files.
 Use [Styledown syntax](https://github.com/styledown/styledown/blob/master/docs/Documenting.md).